 Manager Essentials Cohort Program

-The Manager Essentials cohort program is a four week course, for two hours each week.
+The Manager Essential program is a four week course, for two hours each week.
 Participants will receive a participant toolkit as their course materials and will work with a learning partner each week.
-At this time, all sessions are held virtually.
+At this tie, all sessions are held virtually.
 New cohorts will be announced in early 2023.
 For more information, please reach out to the Talent and Organizational Development team at [email protected].